Skip to product information

 Suitable for chilled and room temperature sake : The cylindrical shape retains the aroma just right, bringing out the delicate aroma of ginjo sake.

-Changes in light source : Daylight LED highlights the metallic glow of the blue steel, while incandescent light makes the oil droplets glow a soft silver-gray.
+Changes in light source : Daylight LED highlights the metallic glow of the blue steel, while incandescent light gives the oil droplets a soft silver-gray glow.
 Enjoy the various expressions by changing the lighting.

-Pleasure in the hand : The convex ridges provide a natural grip for the fingers, making it non-slip and giving a sense of security.
+Pleasure in the hand : The raised part of the ridge provides a natural grip for the fingers, making it non-slip and giving a sense of security.

-This sake cup, with its silver-gray stardust twinkling in the deep indigo steel darkness, is the culmination of the "controlled coincidence" that Masaru Okada has been pursuing for many years.
-We hope you will enjoy a tranquil moment at the sake party while savoring the infinite universe woven by light and sake in the palm of your hand.
+This sake cup, with its silver-gray stardust twinkling against the deep indigo steel darkness, is the culmination of the "controlled coincidence" that Okada Masaru has pursued for many years.
+We hope you will enjoy a tranquil moment at a drinking party, savoring the infinite universe woven by light and sake in the palm of your hand.

 Biography